Going into EDIT MODE exposes a lot of the features and customization of PolyHarps.

 Configures the setup of the current String Area.
 Read String Area to read about those controls!

-Here are the various sub-modes that you can pick fromteh radio control box:
+Here are the various edit sub-modes which interpret editing gestures differently, which you can pick from the radio control box.

 Play is a way to play the PolyHarp safely while still in editing mode.
 It's for testing while creating new layouts!

 Move/Set lets you move buttons around, move all the Chord Buttons around, and scale and position them.
 Double tapping a Chord Button in this mode opens up a configuration editor(Chord Buttons and Bars ).